sensorbee/docs/source/ref/stmts/select.rst

     window. **range_number** is followed by one of interval types:
     ``TUPLES``, ``SECONDS``, or ``MILLISECONDS``.

-    When ``TUPLES`` is given, the window can contain at most **range_number** tuples.
+    When ``TUPLES`` is given, **range_number** must be an positive integer and the window can contain at most **range_number** tuples.
 If a new tuple is inserted into the window having **range_number** tuples, the oldest tuple is removed.
 "The oldest tuple" is the tuple that was inserted into the window before any other tuples, not the tuple having the oldest timestamp.

-    When ``SECONDS`` or ``MILLISECONDS`` is specified, the difference of the minimum and maximum timestamps of tuples in the window can be at most **range_number** seconds or milliseconds.
+    When ``SECONDS`` or ``MILLISECONDS`` is specified, **range_number** can be a positive number and the difference of the minimum and maximum timestamps of tuples in the window can be at most **range_number** seconds or milliseconds.
 If a new tuple is inserted into the window, tuples whose timestamp is **range_number** seconds or milliseconds earlier than the new tuple's timestamp are removed.

 buffer_size
     **buffer_size** specifies the size of buffer, or a queue, located between